Caffra67/caffra67/README.md

 ## Hi
-doing random things for fun and to learn new things
+Doing random things for fun and to learn new things